Consumer Math

 Teaching Elementary Students How to Make Change

 Rachel Kaplove explains how to teach elementary students how to make change showing two different methods, adding or subtracting.
 Why two different methods?
-Some students will grasp one method easier than the other.
-And students should learn how to work the problem both ways as a foundation for the future. learn more
+Some students will grasp one… learn more

 resource URL thumbnail